obestwalter/i3configger/README.md

 # Ideas

+# build on startup

+It i3configger is started/run once before i3 is started the config can be build depending on settings and environments. e.g in xinitrc before i3wm is started.

+# pick different sources depending on host/env/cmdline

+A certain sub group of configuration is dependent on the environment. e.g. different sub folders qith hostnames are only used if the host fits

+# backup of last config

+Don't clobber by default to protect users who don't have their config under SCM.

 ## Replace variables

 Everything that is set with `set $<whatever> <value>` can be replaced using string template substitutions